This article is part of our Joint and Hoof Health Awareness Month brought to you by Cosequin Joint Health Supplements.

-Keeping hooves at their healthiest requires ongoing attention and effort.
+Keeping your horse’s feet at their healthiest requires ongoing attention and effort.
 Here’s a roundup of key strategies for promoting strong, resilient hooves, plus advice for dealing with your horse’s specific foot problems.

-Healthy hooves start inside your horse.
+Healthy feet start inside your horse.
 Because the hoof wall consists largely of keratin, a structural protein, your horse’s diet must contain enough high-quality protein to supply the amino acids essential for hoof growth.
-A good hay will provide most horses’ protein requirement; if your hay is low in protein (you can tell by having it tested), consider supplementing your horse’s intake with a commercial concentrate.
+A good hay provides most horses’ protein requirement.
+If your hay is low in protein (you can tell by having it tested), supplement your horse’s intake with a commercial concentrate.
 Also avoid feeds containing excess sugars and starches as they increase your horse’s risk of laminitis.

-Set a regular schedule with a competent farrier or trimmer on a frequency that suits your horse’s needs (typically every four to six weeks).
+Set a regular schedule with a competent farrier or trimmer on a frequency that suits your horse’s needs.
+This is typically every four to six weeks.
 Hoof care should be individualized rather than formulaic.
 Tell your hoof-care professional you’re interested in optimal foot health, and chat with him or her at each visit about the ongoing condition of your horse’s hooves.

 Pick out your horse’s feet regularly to keep the frog healthy and thrush-free, and to inspect the foot for early signs of injury or disease.
 Come to know what’s normal for your horse, including the temperature of the foot in your hand (an increase can indicate inflammation).